canmod/macpan-workshop/companion-materials.md

 -   **Default values:** The default values that model quantities take before each simulation begins[^1].
-In the `sir` example there are two parameters, `beta` and `gamma`, the total population size, `N`, and the initial values of two state variables, `I` and `R`.
+In the `sir` example there are two parameters (the transmission rate `beta` and removal rate `gamma`), the total population size, `N`, and the initial values of two state variables, `I` and `R`.
--   **Before the simulation loop:** Expressions that get evaluated by `macpan2` before the dynamical simulation loop.
+-   **Before the simulation loop:** Expressions that `macpan2` evaluates before the dynamical simulation loop.
 In the `sir` example the initial value of `S` is computed.
-Note that the specification could have placed `S` in the defaults, but as we will see the choice of whether to (1) place the initial value of a quantity in the defaults or (2) compute it in `macpan2` before the simulation loop begins will depend on a number of considerations.
+The specification could also have placed `S` in the defaults: in this case we compute it before the simulation loop instead in order to allow it to depend on other model quantities.
 -   **At every iteration of the simulation loop:** Expressions that get evaluated iteratively during the simulation loop.
 In the `sir` example there are two flows, which I discuss more throughout the